IsabelleCur/NLP_DiffCSE/README.md

 ![DiffCSE](diffcse.png)

 DiffCSE is an unsupervised contrastive sentence embedding model that builds on the top of SimCSE and ELECTRA model with slight modification.
 Claimed by the authors, it achieves new state-of-the-art among other same category learning methods.
-We reproduce some of the ablation studies mentioned in the DiffCSE and propose three model variants for further analysis.
+We reproduce most of the ablation studies mentioned in the DiffCSE and propose three model variants for further analysis.

 ## Setups